Watch now: Bill mandates dementia training for Illinois health professionals

 It received bipartisan support in both chambers, passing the House 111-0-1 and the Senate 56-0-0 before being sent to the Governor's desk last week.

-And, as for her mother, Stratton added that she hopes "she is looking down and expressing immense pride that her daughter was able to help lead first-in-the-nation legislation, in addition to two sponsors, to make sure that other families can have a better road ahead."
+And, as for her mother, Stratton said she hopes "she is looking down and expressing immense pride that her daughter was able to help lead first-in-the-nation legislation, in addition to two sponsors, to make sure that other families can have a better road ahead."